N-rwal/OrangePi-PWM-Control/README.md

 # OrangePi-PWM-Control

-A simple hardware PWM control system for Orange Pi using WiringOP and Python.
+A simple hardware PWM control system for Orange Pi zero 2W using WiringOP and Python.

 ## Setup Instructions